 Do you have questions about how to pay your rent?
 How your rent is determined?
 How to request a rent adjustment?
-Here is some helpful and important information that you need to know as a CHC tenant.
+Here is some helpful and important information that you need to know as a CHC resident.

 Landlords have responsibilities, including:

 - Making the premises available on the date the residential tenancy takes effect

 - Giving the tenant a written “notice of landlord” with the address and contact information of the landlord within seven days of the tenant moving in

 - Not disturbing the tenants peaceful enjoyment of the premises

 - Not to bothering the tenant beyond what is necessary to do the landlord’s business

 - Ensuring the premises is habitable at the beginning and throughout the tenancy